 Woolrich is another one of the big U.S traditional wool companies that offer some beautiful, high-quality heritage designs.
-I don’t think they are made in the U.S anymore, as unfortunately, the company shut down its last U.S mill in Woolrich, Pennsylvania at the end of 2018, although presumably they still have made in U.S.A blankets in circulation.
+I don’t think they are made in the U.S anymore, as, unfortunately, the company shut down its last U.S mill in Woolrich, Pennsylvania, at the end of 2018.
+However, presumably, they still have made in U.S.A blankets in circulation.

-The Woolrich Rough Rider Sherpa is an exciting mix of traditional wool matched with cozy soft fleece.
-The Rough Rider Sherpa is a tiny bit smaller than a twin (50 by 60), so it is more of a throw style that is good for snuggling up on the couch rather than something you would put on your bed.
+The Woolrich Original Buffalo is a tiny bit smaller than a twin (50 by 60), so it is more of a throw style that is good for snuggling up on the couch rather than something you would put on your bed.

-A trendy, luxury product that will help stylishly cover your bed is the Coyuchi Striped Wool Blanket.
-This design is made from wool that comes from very fancy sheep up in Canada.
-These blankets are not only beautiful looking and come in nicely matched color combos, but they are very soft to the touch and manage to be both lightweight yet warm.
+A trendy, luxury product that will help stylishly cover your bed is the Coyuchi Wool Blanket.
+This design is made from wool that is sourced in Northern California.
+These blankets are not only beautiful looking and come in nicely matched color combos, but they are very soft to the touch and manage to be both lightweight and warm.

-The blanket is made at a small, family-owned mill that has been operating since 1870 (so they have a little bit of experience).
 The wool is sustainably produced and nicely crafted, although at first, it is a bit rough.
 After some washing and air drying, it softens up.
-Coyuchi offers this design in queen size or throw size, with the queen being a little on the small side, which may be an issue if you want to tuck it in.
+Coyuchi offers this design in king, queen, or throw size, with the queen being a little on the small side, which may be an issue if you want to tuck it in.

-Faribault has many different styles to choose from, so you may want to start by checking out the Pure & Simple Utility Blanket.
+Faribault has many different styles, so you may want to start by checking out the Pure & Simple Utility Blanket.
 This design is known for being soft, lightweight, and easy to move around.
 One interesting thing to note is that it is made from 75% leftover virgin wool and sewing scraps, making it more environmentally sustainable than some of the other options on this list.
-It also has 25% polyester in the blend, which helps create the toughness that you would expect from a Faribault product.
+It also has 25% polyester in the blend, which helps create the toughness you would expect from a Faribault product.

-Since you can wash this at home (and air dry), you will see it getting softer after cleaning a few times.
-If you are sensitive to chemicals, you can rest assured that this blanket is produced without chemicals, as well as being naturally hypoallergenic.
+Since you can wash this at home (and air dry it), you will see it getting softer after cleaning it a few times.
+If you are sensitive to chemicals, you can rest assured that this blanket is produced without chemicals and is naturally hypoallergenic.
 They are made in Montague and Mount Shasta, CA, USA.

 Along with Merino or special soft wool, you should also check out Alpaca.
 Alpaca is also very soft and can be an excellent alternative to sheep’s wool.
 One Alpaca design to consider is this Thick Alpaca Blanket.
 It looks great, gets excellent reviews on Amazon, and isn’t overly expensive.

 Alpaca is a fiber that is similar to wool in that it is hypoallergenic, but it is warmer and softer with none of the itchiness that you can sometimes find with sheep’s wool.
-It has a kind of silky, smooth feel to it that people love.
-The Putuco Alpaca design is indeed worth a look if you are concerned about warmth, comfort, and durability.
-As for the practical, this design comes in king, queen, or twin is made in Peru, and comes in a nice variety of colors.
+It has a kind of silky, smooth feel that people love.
+The Putuco Alpaca design is worth a look if you are concerned about warmth, comfort, and durability.
+As for the practical, this design comes in king, queen, or twin is made in Peru, and comes in various colors.

 Available from Amazon

-If you have clicked on any of the links above, you will have probably noticed that most of the above-listed products aren’t cheap.
-It is pretty standard to spend around $200 or more on a good quality option.
+If you have clicked on any of the links above, you will probably notice that most of the above-listed products aren’t cheap.
+It is pretty standard to spend around $200 or more on a good-quality option.
 Some brands can go as high as almost $500 (I’m looking at you, Hudson Bay Blanket!).

-Anyway, if a $200 blanket doesn’t quite fit into your budget, one option you may want to consider is the Woolly Mammoth Woolen Company Wool Camp Blanket made from virgin merino wool.
+If a $200 blanket doesn’t fit your budget, one option you may want to consider is the Woolly Mammoth Woolen Company Wool Camp Blanket, made from virgin merino wool.
 People who own this product find it great for camping, hiking, boating, or indoor use during the winter.
 It is 66″ inches x 90″ inches, so it’s the right size for various activities or purposes.
 Many reviews comment on the smell of this blanket, in a good way, though, like it is pleasant smelling and it smells like real lanolin.
-It is probably one of the thicker options on this list, but it is described as being very soft and high quality.
+It is probably one of the thicker options on this list, but it is described as very soft and high quality.
 Be aware that this style is dry clean only.